lina2761991/Introduction-to-computer-science-cs50/README.md

 ######  Garbage collector<br/>
 look for things that are not used anymore in the heap and gets rid of them <br/>

+######  stack overflow refers specifically to the case when the execution stack grows beyond the memory that is reserved for it.
+For example, if you call a function which recursively calls itself without termination, you will cause a stack overflow as each function call creates a new stack frame and the stack will eventually consume more memory than is reserved for it. <br/>

+Buffer overflow refers to any case in which a program writes beyond the end of the memory allocated for any buffer (including on the heap, not just on the stack).
+For example, if you write past the end of an array allocated from the heap, you've caused a buffer overflow.	 <br/>

 #### Strings<br/>
 there's no string, there's only a reference to a character<br/>
 string s  =  char* s <br/>